What is Course Reserves?

 What can be placed on reserve at the Library?

-Books and other physical items owned by the University Library may be placed on course reserve.
+Books and other physical items owned by the University Library may be placed on course reserves.
 Instructors can also place their own copies of books, official coursepacks prepared by a professional print service, and other physical materials on reserve.

 When should I place my reserve request?